jvuzzell/flyout-js/Readme.md

 <br>

 The default event for triggering expandable expansion can be overwritten by adding [data-flyout-override] and [data-flyout-callback] attributes to the expandable trigger.
-If you a developer does this, they become responsible for toggling the expandable expansion exchange for being able to add custom behavior around the interaction.
+If developers do this, they become responsible for toggling the expandable expansion while adding custom behavior around the interaction.

 <br>